Seneca-ICTOER/Intro2OOP/docs/D-Inheritance/functions-in-a-hierarchy.md

 A derived class does not inherit a base class constructor by default.
 That is, if we do not declare a constructor in our definition of the derived class, the compiler inserts an empty no-argument constructor by default.

-The compiler constructs an instance of the derived class in four steps in two distinct stages:
+The compiler constructs an instance of the derived class in three steps:

+1. Memory Allocation:
+   - The memory for the entire object (both base and derived parts) is allocated as a single contiguous block.
+This means that the memory for the base class and any additional members introduced by the derived class are allocated together.
+The size of the allocated memory depends on the combined size of the base class and the derived class.
+2. Base Class Initialization:
-1. Construct the base class portion of the complete object
+   - The base class constructor initializes the base class members.
-   1. Allocate memory for the instance variables in the order of their declaration
+3. Derived Class Initialization:
-   2. Execute the base class constructor
+   - After the base class is initialized, the derived class constructor is invoked.
-2. Construct the derived class portion of the object
-   1. Allocate memory for the instance variables in the order of their declaration
-   2. Execute the derived class constructor
+   - The derived class constructor initializes the derived class members.

 ![Inheritance Constructors](../../static/img/inherit_ctor.png)

+- Initialization Order:
+  - The base class constructor is called first to initialize the base class part of the object.
+  - Then, the derived class constructor is called to initialize the derived class part.
+  - The order of constructor calls is always from base to derived.

 In our example, let us define a no-argument constructor for the base class.
 The header file declares the no-argument constructor: